StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

  6) explain what a quality score is 30
 7) explain EE
 8) explain p-trunc-q
-9) visualize the dada stats... make sure you aren't loosing too many reads
+9) visualize the dada stats... make sure you aren't loosing too many reads ideally 70% recovery
 ## Step 8: Training the Classifier
  1) Download the Classifier from either green genes 16s or Unite ITS
  2) Link both of them on the page